Maintenance glossary

 A facility manager is a person who manages the maintenance and operations of a facility.
 They are responsible for the planning, organization, directing, and controlling of all activities necessary to provide the facility with efficient operation.

-Facility maintenance is the process of keeping facilities in good working order.
+Facility maintenance keeps facilities (and all of their assets) in good working order.
 The goal is to reduce the amount of unscheduled downtime for facility assets.

 A failure code is a short and simple way of cross-referencing against a list of reasons for failure.
 This allows maintenance workers to figure out why an asset or system failed during production.